spencer-shadley/completed-class/class-content/12-MySQL/01-Activities/13-Top5000Code/README.md

   - A query which returns all data contained within a specific range
   - A query which searches for a specific song in the top 5000 and returns the data for it

+### Hint

-- HINT: There are some MySQL queries which could make some of these tasks even easier to accomplish.
+- There are some MySQL queries which could make some of these tasks even easier to accomplish.
 Feel free to look at MySQL's documentation to find some of them.